alegrigoriev/AlegrDiff/ReadMe.txt

 2. Add an option to automatically hide certain files (the same, right-only etc.)
 2. Show number of identical and different files in the status line.
 2. Add a pop-up menu item to rescan the differences while in file comparison mode.
-1. Please save viewing preferences.
-If I select two-pane view for one pair of files, I expect to have the same view when opening the next file pair.
 3. Can you lower task priority when scanning files - the computer stalls!

-Show confirmation dialog if fingerprint calculation is canceled.

 Open and read several files (up to one directory) at once Make icons for the resizeable dialogs